-FERS retirement benefits for letter carriers who retire on April 1, 2014
+FERS retirement benefits for letter carriers who retire on Sept.
+1, 2014 tion from federal service.

 The Federal Employees Retirement System covers federal and postal employees hired on or after Jan.
-1, 1984, former Civil Service Retirement System employees who transferred into FERS during the two special transfer open seasons (in 1987 and 1998) held since the creation of FERS, and former CSRS employees who switched into FERS following a separation from federal service.
+1, 1984, former Civil Service Retirement System employees who transferred into FERS during the two special transfer open seasons (in 1987 and 1998) held since the creation of FERS, and former CSRS employees who switched into FERS following a separa-